jpresern/measure_features/README.md

 --f ... opens file specified.
 Example:
 ./measure_features.py --f ./samples/Vzorec_120_005.tif

-2) Script offers measuring of two qualities, accessible via console
+2) Measuring: script offers measuring of two qualities, accessible via console
 interaction:
-1) area measurement
+a) area measurement
-2) length measurement
+b) length measurement

-Ad.
-1.: Click on the edges of the area you would like to measure.
+Ad. a.: Click on the edges of the area you would like to measure.
 Accept the measurements.
 Inside of the "Area measurement" is a "feature counter", allowing user to count elements inside the area.
 Density is computed.

-Ad.
-2.: Click two points between which you would like to measure distance.
+Ad. b.: Click two points between which you would like to measure distance.

 Saving results: A file dialog opens and prompts for the file name.